-Image Comics will celebrate its 30th anniversary in 2022.
-That's right, it's been nearly 30 years since the bastion of creator-owned comics was launched by seven prominent Marvel Comics creators who had a vision to work for themselves, and own their own comic book creations.
-So just what is planned?
+Image Comics is celebrating its 30th anniversary in 2022.
+That's right, it's been 30 years since the bastion of creator-owned comics was launched by seven prominent Marvel Comics creators who had a vision to work for themselves, and to own their own comic book creations.
+So just what is planned for the occasion?

-While the full breadth of the plans are being held back to a later date, Newsarama has confirmed two projects - and the hint of some long out-of-print comics possibly coming back.
+While the full breadth of the plans is being held back to a later date, Newsarama has confirmed several projects - and the news of one (but possibly more) long out-of-print comics coming back.

 Although the actual 30th anniversary of Image Comics won't be until April 2022 (the month Youngblood #1 debuted), co-founder/vice president Jim Valentino is working on a book, The Official Image Comics Timeline, to be published in February 2022.